 Germany started trialing a points-based system called Punktebasiertes Modellprojekts für ausländische Fachkräfte (PUMA) in 2016.
 Currently, it’s only in place in Baden-Württemberg, but it could transition to the entire country.
 The system allows third-country nationals to enter and work in Germany if they get 100 points for everything from German, English, or French language skills to previous time spent in the country and the existence of German relatives.

 Globalization Partners has experience helping companies expand across the globe.
-Instead of spending weeks or months learning how to get a work visa in Germany and completing the steps yourself, take advantage of the fact that we can help you start working in just a few days.
 Reach out to us today for more information about our comprehensive solution, including our proprietary software.